 Top ATV Helmet Brands

-- 6D – The 6D ATR-1 (link to Amazon) is a nice looking helmet with one of the best safety records out there.
+- 6D – The 6D ATR-1 (link to Amazon) is a nice-looking helmet with one of the best safety records out there.
 The only issue is that the helmet is expensive.

-- Answer – The Answer AR-3 (link to Amazon) is good option.
+- Answer – The Answer AR-3 (link to Amazon) is a good option.
 It’s comfortable to wear and vents pretty well.

 - Bell – The Bell MX-9 (link to Amazon) comes in a huge variety of colors, and has an excellent rating everywhere I look.
-They are well known, and make helmets for all kinds of different sports and riding hobbies.
+They are well known and make helmets for all kinds of different sports and riding hobbies.

 - Bilt – Bilt makes a variety of different helmets.
 The ones I’ve tried on were uncomfortable and cheaply made.
 They do have the DOT certification, but they weren’t good quality, and I can’t recommend them.

 - Fly – The Fly Mx Helmet (link to Amazon) was really comfortable, but I didn’t like the look that much.
-It’s in a good price range and DOT approved.
+It’s in a good price range and DOT-approved.
 I would wear this helmet, but it wouldn’t be my first recommendation.

 - Fox – The Fox helmets have excellent ventilation, are comfortable, and have a great safety record.
-I think Fox makes some of the best looking helmets, and you already know I recommend the Fox V1 (link to Amazon).
+I think Fox makes some of the best-looking helmets, and you already know I recommend the Fox V1 (link to Amazon).

 - Leatt – The Leatt GPX4.5 (link to Amazon) has good ratings and was comfortable enough.
 I didn’t like the look so much, but if it suits you, go for it.

 - Shoei – The Shoei VFX-EVO (link to Amazon) is an awesome helmet.
-It has an excellent safety record, looks cool, and has an emergency quick release system.
+It has an excellent safety record, looks cool, and has an emergency quick-release system.
 Shoei is a really popular brand, but for me, the price was too high to justify the helmet.

 - Suomy – The Suomy MX Jump (link to Amazon) is a good option.
 It ticks all my boxes, but the price was a bit high for me.